1888–89 Football League: 8 September 1888: Opening day

-Sat 15: Preston go top of the League
+September and October

 League table published in Cricket and Football Field on 15 September.
 Since the points system had not yet been introduced, the teams were listed in alphabetical order.

 Preston North End took over from West Bromwich Albion at the top of the table in their second game on Saturday 15 September 1888 when they won 4–0 at Wolverhampton Wanderers with Archie Goodall scoring on his Preston debut.
 Albion also won 2–1 at Derby County but the victory gave them an inferior goal average while Everton were the only other club to secure maximum points from their opening two games.
 Both Blackburn Rovers and Notts County made their respective football league debuts.
 Rovers were held 5–5 by Accrington while Notts County lost 1–2 at Everton.

-Sat 22: Only Preston keep 100% record

-A 2–6 defeat for West Bromwich Albion at Blackburn Rovers and a 1–2 defeat for Everton at Aston Villa left Preston as the only team with a 100% record after three games when they defeated Bolton Wanderers 3–1 at Deepdale.
+By 22 September, a 2–6 defeat for West Bromwich Albion at Blackburn Rovers and a 1–2 defeat for Everton at Aston Villa left Preston as the only team with a 100% record after three games when they defeated Bolton Wanderers 3–1 at Deepdale.
 Stoke recorded their first ever league victory 3–0 over Notts County, who themselves replaced Stoke at the foot of the table.
 County had lost both their opening two fixtures while Bolton had yet to secure a point from three.

-Sat 29 Preston maintain 100% record

-Preston's 100% record was maintained when they won 3–2 at Derby County while second placed Aston Villa set a record victory up to that time when they defeated bottom club Notts County 9–1.
+Preston's 100% record was maintained when they won 3–2 at Derby County on 29 September while second placed Aston Villa set a record victory up to that time when they defeated bottom club Notts County 9–1.
 Bolton recorded their first ever league victory at the fourth attempt, 6–2 against Everton.

-Sat 6 Oct Villa suffer first defeat of the season

-Richard Whittle marked his Preston debut with a goal in their 7–0 victory over Stoke to take their perfect start to five games.
+On 6 October, Richard Whittle marked his Preston debut with a goal in their 7–0 victory over Stoke to take their perfect start to five games.
 Their lead at the top was doubled to two points when Aston Villa suffered their first defeat of the season 0–2 at Everton.
 West Bromwich Albion moved up to second after beating Derby County 5–0 while Notts County secured their first ever point at the fourth attempt in a 3–3 draw with Blackburn Rovers yet remained at the foot of the table.